How To Remove Pet Odour From Carpet?

 Noticing unpleasant smells around the house?
 This is a common problem for most pet owners, especially dog owners.
 Dog smell can be caused by a variety of triggers: glands behind their ears can cause a yeast like smell, and naturally produced oils on their fur, which helps keep hair and skin healthy, are common causes of odour you don’t want hanging around the house.

 But what gets rid of dog smells from your carpets?
 When vacuuming alone doesn’t do the trick, it’s time to give the carpets a good old clean.
 Use baking soda to get rid of pet smells, by gently brushing it into your carpets, and leave it for at least half an hour.
 Once it’s soaked in, vacuum the carpet, and repeat if necessary until the odours have gone.
+This will ensure that any old dog urine smell in your carpet is much reduced or even gone completely.

 Top tip: combine your baking soda with just a hint of baby powder to give your carpets a truly fresh smelling finish.